rblades/dhworkbook_master/docs/supporting materials/regexex.md

 You may notice that some lines still do not fit our criteria.
 Line 22, for example, reads "Abner S. Lipscomb, James Hamilton and A. T. Bumley, AugUHt 15, ".
 It has an incomplete date; these we don't need to worry about for our purposes.
 More worrisome are lines, like 61 "Copy and summary of instructions United States Department of State, " which include none of the information we want.
 We can get rid of these lines later in a spreadsheet.

 The only non-standard lines we need to worry about with regular expressions are the ones with more than 2 commas, like line 178, "A. J. Donelson, Secretary of State [Allen,. arf interim], December 10 1844".
-Notice that our second column, the name of the recipient, has a comma inside of it.
-If you were to import this directly into a spreadsheet, you would get four columns, one for sender, two for recipient, and one for date, which would break any analysis you would then like to run.
+Notice that our second column, the name of the Recipient, has a comma inside of it.
+If you were to import this directly into a spreadsheet, you would get four columns, one for Sender, two for Recipient, and one for date, which would break any analysis you would then like to run.
 Unfortunately these lines need to be fixed by hand, but happily regular expressions make finding them easy.
 The query:

 `.+,.+,.+, `

 will show you every line with more than 2 commas, because it finds any line that has any set of characters, then a comma, then any other set, then another comma, and so forth.
-Use Grep to find these.
+Use grep to find these.

 + At the top of the file, add a new line that simply reads "Sender, Recipient, Date".
 These will be the column headers.
-Make a copy as a csv file by using the `cp` command: `cp index.txt cleaned-correspondence.csv`.
+Make a copy as a CSV file by using the `cp` command: `cp index.txt cleaned-correspondence.csv`.

 **Congratulations!**

 <br>
-<iframe width="560" height="315" src="https://www.youtube.com/embed/PG3tRoRbR8M" title="Cleaning our file" frameborder="0" gesture="media" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4bLRLWlQYG0?rel=0" title="Cleaning our file" frameborder="0" gesture="media" allowfullscreen></iframe>
 <br>

 You've now used regex to extract, transform, and clean historical text.
-As a csv file, you could now load this data into a network analysis program such as [Gephi](http://gephi.org) to explore the ramifications of this correspondence network.
+As a CSV file, you could now load this data into a network analysis program such as [Gephi](http://gephi.org) to explore the ramifications of this correspondence network.
 Upload your file to your repository, and make a note of the original location of the file, the transformations that you've done, and the date/time.
 You will be using your `cleaned-correspondence.csv` file in the next exercise using [**Open Refine**](../supporting materials/open-refine.md), where we'll sort out some of the messy OCR (fixing names, and so on).

 #### The pattern you're after: